JoseRoca/AfxNova/docs/RichEdit /CTextRow Class.md

 Sets the count of cells in a row.

 ```
-FUNCTION CTextRow.SetCellCount (BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetCellCount (BYVAL Value AS LONG) AS HRESULT
 ```

 | Parameter | Description |